 Can a learner driver drive my car?

-To drive your car, the learner driver must be insured.
-They can either be a named driver on your policy, or have their own separate learner driver insurance, that’s linked to your car.
+To drive your car, any learner driver must be insured.
+They can either be a named driver on your policy or have their own separate learner driver insurance that’s linked to your car, such as the learner driver insurance offered by The Green Insurer.

 Who can supervise a learner driver?